-It is vital that you listen to your engine noise occasionally.
+It is important that you listen to your engine noise occasionally.

-The internal combustion engine is a complex mechanism where an air/fuel mixture is ignited hence moving the pistons.
-The pistons are connected to the crankshaft, which in turn turns the car wheels.
-If you hear a knocking sound coming from under the hood and it sounds like someone is hitting your car with a large hammer, then you could be suffering from rod knock.
+The combustion engine is a complex mechanism that ignites an air-fuel mixture, which moves the pistons.
+The pistons are connected to the crankshaft, which in turn rotates the wheels of the car.
+If you hear a knocking sound under the bonnet that sounds like someone hitting your car with a big hammer, you could be suffering from rod knock.

-You can confirm this by revving up the engine – the sound gets louder.
+You can confirm this by cranking up the engine – the noise will get louder.
 Some people refer to the problem as spark knock, engine knock or engine pinging.

 What causes rod knock?

-To understand what causes engine knock you need some basic knowledge on the relationship between the pistons and the crankshaft.
-The piston moves up and down due to the ignition of the air/fuel mixture by the spark plugs.
-A connection rod is used to join the piston head to the crankshaft.
-At the bottom side of the crankshaft are bearings that facilitate movement of the rod and crankshaft.
-To keep all moving components of the engine from overheating due to friction, oil lubrication is used.
+To understand what causes engine knock, you need some basic knowledge of the relationship between the pistons and the crankshaft.
+The piston moves up and down due to the ignition of the air-fuel mixture by the spark plugs.
+A connecting rod connects the piston head to the crankshaft.
+On the underside of the crankshaft, there are bearings that facilitate the movement of the rod and crankshaft.
+Oil lubrication is used to protect all moving engine components from overheating due to friction.

-The rod knock happens when the bearings wear out, and this causes the metal parts to collide with each other.
+Rod knock occurs when the bearings wear and this causes the metal parts to collide.
 When this happens, you will hear a knocking sound.
-The sound increases when you rev up the car.
-They could also collide due to diminishing engine oil levels leading to loss of lubrication.
+The noise increases when you turn up the car.
+They could also collide because the oil level in the engine drops, which leads to a loss of lubrication.

-The rod knock is similar to the piston slap that occurs when the wrist pin wear’s out and starts wobbling around the cylinders.
+The rod knock is similar to the piston slap that occurs when the wrist pin is worn out and starts to wobble the cylinders.

-You should never ignore the rod knock as the problem becomes worse as you continue driving.
-As the bearings continue wearing out due to friction, they get worse and eventually they will break away from the crankshaft, blowing out your engine.
+You should never ignore rod knock, as the problem gets worse with increasing mileage.
+If the bearings continue to wear due to friction, they will get worse and worse, and eventually, they will detach from the crankshaft and blow out your engine.